jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 No deduction
 (2) The person is denied the deduction for an income year to the extent to which their look-through company deduction for the income year is greater than the amount (the owner’s basis) calculated using the formula in subsection (3) at the end of the income year.
 Owner’s basis
-(3) For the purposes of subsection (2), the amount that is the owner’s basis is calculated using the following formula: investments − distributions + income − deductions − disallowed amount.
+(3) For the purposes of subsection (2), the amount that is the owner’s basis is calculated using the following formula:investments − distributions + income − deductions − disallowed amount.
 Definition of items in formula
 (4) The items in the formula are defined in subsections (5) to (9).
 Investments